-Shital A. Mehta (a/k/a Alexandra Mysoor) is the founder and Chairwoman of Mysoor Industries, a multinational conglomerate involved in manufacturing, e-commerce, media, trading, and investments.
-Ms. Mehta is a self-made entrepreneur and operating executive.
-Ms. Mehta started her first company, a digital marketing agency, at the age of 24 and subsequently cofounded a social commerce company engaged in accelerating socially and environmentally conscious living.
-Ms. Mehta is also the executive producer and host of The Alexandra Mysoor Show, which airs on Rukus Avenue Radio, Dash Radio, YouTube, Amazon, Spotify, JioSaavn and wherever podcasts are found.
-Ms. Mehta received a Bachelor of Arts degree from the University of California at Berkeley in Interdisciplinary Field Studies and studied fashion at the Fashion Institute of Design & Merchandising in Los Angeles.
-Ms. Mehta's experience in administration, marketing, sales, and e-commerce led the Board of Directors to conclude that she should serve as a director of the Company.
+Shital A. Mehta (a/k/a Alexandra Mysoor) has served as a director of the Company since 2021.
+Ms. Mehta is the founder and CEO of Alix, a fintech platform providing estate planning and succession services.
+Ms. Mehta is also the founder and Chairwoman of Mysoor Industries, an American conglomerate involved in manufacturing, media, technology, trading and investments.
+Ms. Mehta received a Bachelor of Arts degree from the University of California at Berkeley in Interdisciplinary Field Studies.
+Ms. Mehta's experience in administration, marketing, sales, and technology led the Board of Directors to conclude that she should continue to serve as a director of the Company.

 S. Andrew Quist has served as a director of the Company since 2013.
 Mr. Andrew Quist has also served as a Vice President of the Company since 2010.
-In addition, from 2007 to 2017, he served as the Company's Associate General Counsel and since 2017 as the Company's General Counsel, where his responsibilities have included the Company's regulatory matters and acquisitions.
+In addition, from 2007 to 2017, he served as the Company's Associate General Counsel, and since 2017, has served as the Company's General Counsel, where his responsibilities have included the Company's regulatory matters and acquisitions.
 In addition, Mr. Quist has served as Executive Vice President and Chief Operating Officer since 2010, and as Vice President from 2008 to 2010 of C&J Financial, LLC, which funds the purchase of funeral and burial policies from funeral homes after the death of the insureds.
 Mr. Quist has also served since 2013 as a director of the National Alliance of Life Companies (NALC), a national trade association of over 200 life insurance companies.
 From 2014 to 2016, he served as President of the NALC.
 Mr. Quist previously served as President of the Utah Life Convention, a consortium of Utah domestic life insurers.
 Mr. Quist holds a B.S. degree in Accounting from Brigham Young University and received his law degree from the University of Southern California.
 Mr. Quist is a member of the State Bar of California.
-Mr. Quist's expertise in insurance, legal, and regulatory matters led the Board of Directors to conclude that he should serve as a director of the Company.
+Mr. Quist's expertise in insurance, legal, and regulatory matters led the Board of Directors to conclude that he should continue to serve as a director of the Company.